AlbaLomas/TFM-LBVS-Scipion/ChEMBL accession/README.md

-Compound data acquisition
+# **Compound data acquisition**

 ![image](https://user-images.githubusercontent.com/83068588/175167107-ddd5e7d5-233c-4893-938c-1204a3218f7e.png)

 This folder contains the protocol code of Scipion and the associated script.
-The script is adapted from the code provided by Volkamer Lab [1].
+The script is adapted from the code provided by Volkamer Lab[1].

-The first workflow protocol aims to obtain an initial set of compounds that present bioactivity recorded in ChEMBL against a target molecule.
-It is therefore recommended for cases where the user does not have a starting set of ligands to analyze.Programmatic access is provided by a Python library called ChEMBL webresource client [2].
+Protocol aim is to obtain an initial set of compounds that present bioactivity recorded in ChEMBL against a target molecule.
+It is therefore recommended for cases where the user does not have a starting set of ligands to analyze.
+Programmatic access is provided by a Python library called ChEMBL webresource client[2].

-The protocol filters the compounds according to the following parameters:
+Compounds are filtered according to the following parameters:
--	Uniprot ID: Uniprot code of the target molecule.
+-	**Uniprot ID**: Uniprot code of the target molecule.

--	Assay type: ChEMBL includes six different types of assays, “biological assays are experimental methods for assessing the presence, localization, or biological activity of a substance in living cells and biological matrices”:
+-	**Assay type**: ChEMBL includes six different types of assays, “biological assays are experimental methods for assessing the presence, localization, or biological activity of a substance in living cells and biological matrices”:

 a)	Binding (B): it is based on the binding of ligand molecules to receptors, antibodies, or other macromolecules.
 This type of assays obtain data for measuring binding of compound to a molecular target, e.g.  Ki, IC50, Kd.